cloudsoft/aws-cfn-connector-for-terraform/docs/installation-guide.md

 ### Terraform server

-The connector requires a *running* Terraform server that:
+The connector requires a *running* Terraform (version 0.12 or later) server that:
 - runs a Linux distribution that uses systemd with support for user mode and linger, for example:
   - CentOS 8
   - Fedora 28+